 Maybe she just likes being an ogre?
 She feels more herself in that form.

 Why is marrying a princess supposed to make Farquaad King of Duloc, not of the princess's kingdom?

 He's already the absolute ruler of Duloc, he just wants the status and/or validation of a royal title.
 Princesses and their husbands don't usually inherit their home kingdoms anyway.

 I'm still irked that Farquaad can't just declare himself king.
 I mean, is anybody going to complain?
 He's the highest authority around, answerable to nobody.

-He's trying to realise his vision of a perfect kingdom.
-It's more about cementing his claim in his own head than anyone else's.
+He's trying to realize his vision of a perfect kingdom.
+It's more about cementing his claim in his head than anyone else's.

 I'm fairly certain that rule was made up on the spot by the magic mirror to save face (literally).

 A kingdom is ruled by a king.
 Otherwise, it's a manor (Lord), county (Count), Duchy (Duke), Principality (Prince) Queendom (Queen), or some other fancy title.
 The Mirror said it was technically not a perfect kingdom simply because it wasn't ruled by a king.

 Does that mean that Duloc is technically a MANOR since its ruled by a LORD?